 So now it is 2013.
-Britain has spent a number of years with it’s interest rate set at just about zero, has entered a triple recession, has lost it’s AAA credit rating and Sterling is only worth €1.15 a drop of over 30% against the Euro.
+Britain has spent a number of years with its interest rate set at just about zero, has entered a triple recession, has lost it’s AAA credit rating and Sterling is only worth €1.15 a drop of over 30% against the Euro.

 So for those who still cannot see the wood for the trees and still believe the “anti-euro” propaganda wake up and smell the coffee.

-I will put it this way, despite the turmoil the Eurozone has been suffering for the last 5 years, despite it’s inability to drop interest rates to zero to make itself more competitive, despite it’s differing economies and demographics it has risen in value against the UK as a Nation but over 30%.
+I will put it this way, despite the turmoil the Eurozone has been suffering for the last 5 years, despite its inability to drop interest rates to zero to make itself more competitive, despite its differing economies and demographics it has risen in value against the UK as a Nation but over 30%.
 Can you smell the coffee yet?

 A while back, I wrote a post – How to measure success in the Eurozone?
 The main argument of that post is that you can’t measure economic success just from bond yields.
-In late 2012, the ECB were very happy to see falling bond yields – there was almost a sense that falling bond yields meant the Euro was now doing well, but falling bond yields alone don’t solve unemployment and the wider Eurozone crisis.
+In late 2012, the ECB was very happy to see falling bond yields – there was almost a sense that falling bond yields meant the Euro was now doing well, but falling bond yields alone don’t solve unemployment and the wider Eurozone crisis.
 Sometimes, we judge economic success from only a very limited standpoint, ignoring much more important factors.

-One example, is judging the desirability of an economic policy from the strength of a currency.
+One example is judging the desirability of an economic policy from the strength of a currency.